 In our view, Foxborough's debt and contingent liability profile is very strong.
-Total governmental fund debt service is 4.3% of total governmental fund expenditures, and net direct debt is 33.9% of total governmental fund revenue.
-Overall net debt is low at 0.9% of market value and approximately 74.2% of the direct debt is scheduled to be repaid within 10 years, which are in our view positive credit factors.
+Total governmental fund debt service is 4.3% of total governmental fund expenditures, and net direct debt is 41.2% of total governmental fund revenue.
+Overall net debt is low at 1.1% of market value and approximately 71.8% of the direct debt is scheduled to be repaid within 10 years, which are in our view positive credit factors.

-Total direct debt is \$36 million, approximately \$11 million of which we consider self-supporting via water and sewer rate payments.
-Management is anticipating a bond placement in January 2016 for a \$7 million upgrade of the town hall.
+Total direct debt is \$39 million, approximately \$11 million of which we consider self-supporting via water and sewer rate payments.
+Management is anticipating a bond placement in March 2016 for a \$7 million upgrade of the town hall.
 It is also planning for a school project, but does not expect this to begin for several years.
 The pending sale of surplus town properties will reduce the amount borrowed for the school project.
 The water fund will also be borrowing as much as \$15 million by 2020 to be paid for by water rates.

-The town's combined pension and OPEB contributions totaled 6.0% of total governmental fund expenditures in 2014.
-Of that amount, 3.5% represented contributions to pension obligations and 2.5% represented OPEB payments.
-Foxborough made its full annual required pension contribution (ARC) in 2014.
+The town's combined pension and OPEB contributions totaled 5.7% of total governmental fund expenditures in 2016.
+Of that amount, 4.4% represented contributions to pension obligations and 1.3% represented OPEB payments.
+Foxborough made its full annual required pension contribution in 2016.

 Foxborough is part of the Norfolk County Contributory Retirement System, a cost-sharing, multiple-employer, defined benefit pension plan, which covers almost all of town employees except for public school teachers and certain school administrators who are members of the Massachusetts Teachers' Retirement System (MTRS).
 The town does not contribute to MTRS.
 Instead, the state made a \$5.6 million payment on behalf of Foxborough in 2014.
-The town's 2014 contribution to the Norfolk County Contributory Retirement System was \$2.6 million, which represents its ARC.
+The town's 2016 contribution to the Norfolk County Contributory Retirement System was \$3.3 million, which represents its annual required contribution (ARC).
 The system was 56% funded as of Jan.
 1, 2014.

 The town contributes to OPEB expenses on a pay-as-you-go basis.
-As a result of proactive funding, Foxborough's OPEB unfunded actuarial accrued liability dropped from \$62.2 million in fiscal year 2009 to \$30.9 million in 2013.
-In addition, the town has \$4.58 million in an OPEB Trust.
+As a result of proactive funding, Foxborough's OPEB unfunded actuarial accrued liability dropped from \$62.2 million in fiscal 2009 to \$22.7 million in fiscal 2015.
+In addition, the town has \$5.2 million in an OPEB trust.
 The board of selectmen recently adopted a policy to stream revenues from a new meal tax toward non-operating uses such as funding the OPEB liability.
-In fiscal 2015, the town committed \$600,000 of the meal tax toward the OPEB liability.
+The town allocated \$600,000 of the meal tax toward the OPEB liability in fiscal 2015 and \$700,000 in fiscal 2016.
 Foxborough is increasing its yearly funding toward OPEB until it reaches its ARC.
 In fiscal 2014, contributions represented 73% of the ARC.